Law for the Protection of Macedonian National Honour

 Statute of the Court, published in the Nova Makedonija newspaper, No. 28, from 3 January 1945.

 The Law for the Protection of Macedonian National Honour was a statute passed by the government of the Socialist Republic of Macedonia (SR Macedonia) at the end of 1944.
-The Presidium of Anti-fascist Assembly for the National Liberation of Macedonia (ASNOM) established a special court for the implementation of this law, which came into effect on 3 January 1945.
-This decision was taken at the second session of this assembly on 28–31 December 1944.
+At its second session held from 28 to 31 December 1944, the Presidium of the Anti-Fascist Assembly for the National Liberation of Macedonia (ASNOM) established a special court to implement this law.
+The court officially came into effect on 3 January 1945, and was officially abolished on 1 July 1945.

-The tribunal was to judge "the collaborators of the occupiers who have put down the Macedonian national name and the Macedonian national honour", as part of an attempt to differentiate an ethnic and political Macedonian identity separate from neighboring Bulgaria and the historical Ottoman Empire's Bulgarian community, of which both had been part, though the statute of the court does not mention Bulgaria or Bulgarians.
-Although some researchers believe that it continued to be in force until 1991, it is much more likely that it was abolished in February 1948.
-Bulgarians faced discrimination in Yugoslav Socialist Republic of Macedonia after 1944.
+Although some researchers believe that the law continued to be in force until 1991, it is much more likely that it was abolished in February 1948.

 History

 Background

 During the World War II, Bulgaria annexed the Yugoslav province called Vardar Banovina, encompassing most of modern North Macedonia.
-The Bulgarians were greeted by most of the locals as liberators from Serbian rule, because pro-Bulgarian sentiments among them then prevailed.
+Pro-Bulgarian sentiments prevailed among the locals and the Bulgarians were greeted by most of them as liberators from Serbian rule.
+However, soon after the occupation, the authorities realized that only part of the Slavic Macedonians felt Bulgarian or were pro-Bulgarian.
+Because of that, they initiated a program of intense Bulgarisation in Macedonia.
+Some researchers described this process as "re-Bulgarisation" and "de-Serbianisation".
+Harsh treatment by occupying Bulgarian troops reduced the pro-Bulgarian orientation of the Macedonian Slavs even more.
 After Bulgaria sided with the Axis powers, it lost the war and the last Bulgarian troops withdrew from the region in November 1944.
 At the end of the World War II in Yugoslav Macedonia the Macedonian national feelings were already ripe, although it is not clear to what extend the Macedonian Slavs considered themselves to be different from the Bulgarians.
-To wipe out the remaining Bulgarophile sentiments, the new Communist authorities took heavy measures.
+However, the overwhelming majority of the Slavic population in Macedonia accepted the emerging Macedonian national identity without a problem.
+To wipe out the remaining pro-Bulgarian sentiments, the new Communist authorities took heavy measures.
 The task was also to break up all the organisations that opposed the idea of Yugoslavia.

-Purpose

-The purpose of the law was to distinguish the new Macedonian nation from Bulgaria, as differentiation from Bulgarians was seen as a confirmation that Macedonians were a separate ethnic community.
-In Yugoslav Macedonia it was forbidden for the locals to proclaim Bulgarian identity, and also the use of standard Bulgarian language was prohibited.
-Per Dejan Djokić to proclaim Bulgarian identity was allowed only after 1944 in the Strumica region.
-The area is part of the so-called Western Outlands, that were part of Bulgaria till 1919.
-Though per Georgy Fotev only migrants from the Serbian part of the Western Outlands were allowed to declare themselves to be Bulgarians.
-In the period between 1945 and 1991, when North Macedonia was part of Yugoslavia, there was migration of Bulgarian population from SR Serbia to the SR Macedonia, which numbered per unofficial estimate at 20,000.